-Our first recommendation is these exceptional medium roasted whole beans from Sumatra.
+My first recommendation are these exceptional medium-roasted whole beans sourced from Sumatra.

-Mandheling coffee beans are known for their low acidity and bold hints of dried fruit flavors which the coffee inherits from the unique washed process it undergoes.
+Mandheling bean coffee is known for its low acidity and bold hints of dried fruit flavors, which the coffee inherits from the unique washed process it undergoes.

 If you’re looking for the best beans for a latte, this is a great place to start.